 Use throws and tablecloths

 Some people may prefer to cover up upholstery, tables and countertops with a protective layer.
-This protective layer can then be thrown in the washing machine when it gets marked.
+This protective layer can then be thrown into the washing machine when it gets marked.

 Sofa throws, for example, are common in country houses, helping to keep mud and animal hair off the upholstery.
 The condition is that people won’t be able to see your sofa because of the throw over the top – whilst you may be preserving your stylish sofa, it may as well be an ugly sofa if you’re tossing a throw over it.